MHA Online Classroom FAQs

-A: MHA is closed through Monday, April 6 – this includes using front office, gym, and library.
+A: MHA is closed through Friday, May 1 – this includes using the front office, gym, and library.
 However, parents and/or students who may need to access their lockers or pick up medication may call to make special arrangements.
 Packet pick ups will be scheduled for picking up school materials.

 Q: How does the school closure impact our scheduled Easter Break?

 A: Easter Break will be held April 10-20.